Latest Updates and Reminders

 Noa’ia Glendene Whānau/Aiga/Families,

 Congratulations on working together to get us to Level 2.
-We are looking forward to seeing you at school on Monday 18th May.
+We are looking forward to seeing you at school on Monday 31 August.
 I understand this may be an anxious time for many of you and that each of your lockdown experiences are unique.
-Mrs Molloy and I have been back at work since the 29th April and like many of you we were nervous coming back to school but we kept to safe practices and supported each other until we felt confident.
+Mrs Molloy and I have been back at work since Level 3 was in announced in August 2020.
+We kept to safe practices and supported each other until we felt confident.

 You can be assured our staff will be focused on Manaakitanga/Wellbeing in the first week and planning learning that helps us all to reconnect, feel confident and remember our Gecko Way.